samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 }
 ```

-Also, add the following rule to `./src/styles.css` so you don't have any white margins around your app:
+Also, add the following rule to `./src/styles.css` so you don't have any white margins on your app:

 ```css
 @import "~@angular/material/prebuilt-themes/indigo-pink.css";